Apple TV Plus Is Coming This Fall: Everything You Need to Know

 Top Shows So Far

+While we've learned about a ton of Apple TV Plus shows and movies so far, the company chose to highlight a select few at its event.
 Steven Spielberg is bringing Amazing Stories back to TV.
 The rebooted anthology series from the 1980s combines sci-fi, fantasy and horror.
 Spielberg is serving as executive producer.

 The Morning Show brings Reese Witherspoon, Jennifer Aniston and Steve Carrell together to explore issues of sex and power in the workplace, set behind the scenes at a Today-style morning news program.